BrajamohanDas-afk/React-Js/React-course-me/React-Basic/react-basic.md

 const result = value1 && value2;
 ```
 - If `value1` is true, then the result will be `value2`.
-- This works just like an if-statement.
+- This works like an if-statement.
-- This also lets us insert if-statements directly into the JSX.
+- This allows us to insert conditional logic directly into JSX.

 ---